Fabero

-Fabero (Fabeiro in Galician language) is a small town in the Province of León and part of the «Castilla y Leon Autonomia» in north west Spain, near Galicia, with a population of about 5000 inhabitants.
+Fabero (El Fabeiru in Leonese language) is a small town in the Province of León and part of the Castile and León autonomous community in north west Spain, near Galicia, with a population of about 3998 inhabitants.

 The climate is continental, with hot and dry summer that can reach 36 °C though only in the daytime; it is generally cool in the evenings because of the surrounding mountains.
 Rainy autumns and cold winters are common.

 Surroundings

 It is located in an area which features the mountains and villages of the Sierra de Ancares and the valley of Fornela, and other small villages scattered on the hillsides.
 The surrounding mountains are covered in oak trees, chestnut trees and pine forests.
 Wolves and brown bears can be seen in the remote mountain areas, and on rare occasions near the little villages.

 The town is near the historic city of Vilafranca, a famous stage on the Pilgrims' Way to Compostela (Camino de Santiago), in the comarca of Bierzo, the wine-producing area that has become famous for the quality of its wines and vineyards.